MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 | `hash` | Computed snapshot identifier | Computed |
 | `topology` | Local durable enumeration cursor | No |

 The canonical transaction list contains between 1 and 255 hashes and is strictly sorted, so duplicate hashes are rejected.
-The encoder additionally requires a round-zero snapshot to contain exactly one transaction because round zero is used for a node's initial acceptance path.
-The current decoder does not mirror that round-zero count check; this audit gap is described in Section 12 and must not be interpreted as a second valid wire form.
+Both encoder and decoder require a round-zero snapshot to contain exactly one transaction and no references; they require references on every nonzero round.
+Malformed wire data is therefore rejected before later hashing or round-link code can rely on those shapes.

 If the sorted transaction hashes are $t_1,\ldots,t_b$, then conceptually